isomerpages/mindef-dtcareers/pages/our-purpose.md

 <img src="images/purpose/CSIT.png" style="margin-top:3.75rem;"/>
 <h4 style="font-weight:bold;margin-top:2rem;" id="csit">What We Do at Centre for Strategic Infocomm Technologies (CSIT) </h4>
 <p style="margin-top:1rem;">CSIT is a technical agency in MINDEF that harnesses cutting-edge digital technologies to support missions such as cyber defence, counter terrorism and counter hostile information operations.
-It develops capabilities and conducts deep technical investigations to provide threat intelligence to meet Singapore’s security needs.</p>
+It develops capabilities in Cybersecurity, Software Engineering, Data Analytics and Cloud Infrastructure and Services, and conducts deep technical investigations to provide threat intelligence to advance Singapore’s security needs.</p>
 <a href="https://www.csit.gov.sg/core-values" target="_blank" style="font-weight:bold;margin-bottom:60px;font-size:1.25rem;">Learn more about CSIT</a>

 <br><br>